aws-samples/aws-modernization-with-pulumi/content/10_prerequisites/10_cloud.md

 {{% notice info %}}
 Cloud9 normally manages IAM credentials dynamically.
 This isn't currently compatible with the EKS IAM authentication, so we will disable it and rely on the IAM role instead.

+This is only required if following the EKS tutorials
 {{% /notice %}}

 - Return to your workspace and click the gear icon (in top right corner), or click to open a new tab and choose "Open Preferences"